 - 10 teams for each gender...
-1 team from the Host Association/Federation, top 6 highest ranked Association/Federation from the previous year's WJCC and top 3 teams from the previous WJBCC. - Teams placed in one group, playing a round robin and one session of tie-breaker games if required, to establish the top four ranked teams.
+1 team from the Host Association/Federation, top 6 highest ranked Association/Federation from the previous year's WJCC and top 3 teams from the previous WJBCC. - Teams placed in one group, playing a round robin to establish the top four ranked teams.